-Marina Tkachenko (born 1974) is working with Liden & Denz since summer 2005.
-She graduated from the St.Petersburg Technology and Design State University and has experience in customer relations since 2000.
-Marina is dealing with all accommodation requests for both language centres.
+Natalia Marusina (born in 1986), graduated from St.Petersburg State University of Culture and Arts.
+Natalia has experience in customer relations for over 5 years and is dealing with all accommodation requests for our language centres.

 All our families and their homes are personally known to our accommodation officer.
 Families are inspected once a year.
 The standard of the families is monitored by questionnaires (entry and exit) given to students.